JoshPaulie/nexar/docs/client-features/rate-limiting.md

 ## How It Works

-Nexar automatically enforces Riot's API rate limits using the `aiolimiter` library.
-It intelligently waits when limits are hit and supports multiple rate limit windows.
-You don't need to manage rate limiting manually.
+Nexar automatically enforces Riot's API rate limits by sleeping between calls, using the strictest of the two provided rate limits.
+Additionally, `aiolimiter` library to aid with `asyncio.gather` calls[^1].

 Cached responses do not count against rate limits.

+[^1]:
+    With limited success in testing

 ## Logging